Wing On Cheong (永安祥): From Fabric and Cameras to Securities and Real Estate

 Wing On Cheong had been involved in property development since the late 1950s when it incorporated Great World Investment Co (大世界置業) in 1957 which was later renamed Wing On Cheong Investment Co (永安祥置業) in 1963.

-Wing On Cheung Investment has been the group’s property development arm and in the late 1970s it developed Siu Yip House (兆業大廈) at 183-189 Fa Yuen Street in Kowloon and Siu Yee Building (兆宜大廈) at 590-596 Queen’s Road West.
+Wing On Cheung Investment has been the group’s property development arm and in the late 1970s it developed Siu Yip House (兆業大廈) at 183-189 Fa Yuen Street in Kowloon and Siu Yee Building (兆宜大廈, completed in 1977) at 590-596 Queen’s Road West.
 The firm was particularly active in the real estate market in the early 1980s having developed Wing Fat Mansion (永發大廈) at 19-23 Austin Road in Tsim Sha Tsui and Wing Fu Mansion (永富大廈) at 10-24 Parkes Street in Jordan in 1980, the 20-story Shun Pont Commercial Building (信邦商業大廈) at 5-11 Thomson Road in Wanchai, the 22-story Goa Building (高雅大廈) at 20-24 Hill Road in Shek Tong Tsuiand the 21 story Kam Wa Building (錦華大廈) at 382-388 Des Voeux Road West in 1981 and Universal Towers (宇宙閣) at 18-26 Kin Wah Street in North Point in 1984.
 In 1982, Wing On Cheong acquired the 800 sq ft site of 5 Wing Lok Street for $10 million and built a temporary 3-story office building.
 The plan was after the lease for the tenants at 7 and 9 Wing Lok Street ran out to combine all three sites for a new office building.
 (KSDN, 1982-4-1) This became the 24-story Wing On Cheong Building which has served as the head office for the group since its completion in 1991.

 Left: Wing On Cheong ad for Universal Towers in 1984 (WKYP, 1984-2-28); Right: Ad for Wing On Cheong in 1982 listing seven buildings it had available for rent (WKYP, 1982-1-8)